 NOTE 2: Capital Assets A summary of changes in Capital Assets for the year ending August 31, 2011 is presented in Table 2.
-5 - 7

-University of Houston (730) Unaudited
+University of Houston System (797) Unaudited

-NOTE 3: Deposits, Investments & Repurchase Agreements
+NOTE 3: Deposits, Investments, & Repurchase Agreements

-The University is authorized to make investments following the "prudent person rule".
+The University of Houston System authorized by statute to make investments following the "prudent person rule".
 There were no significant violations of legal provisions during the period.